ryanlj77/telos.contracts/contracts/trail/README.md

 Trail uses the virtual `VOTE` token to avoid confusion that a user's `TLOS` are being held on the platform, and to allow for more efficient actions and therefore lower resource usage when interacting with the platform.

-All users who own a balance of `TLOS` are eligible to mirror their staked balance for an equavalent number of `VOTE` tokens.
+All users who own a balance of `TLOS` are eligible to mirror their staked balance for an equivalent number of `VOTE` tokens.
 Trail calculates a user's `VOTE` balance by simply issuing `1 VOTE` per `1 TLOS` of the user's staked resources.

 ## Services